The Benefits of Sustainable Practices on Organizational Resilience

 Definition

 Operational resilience is the ability of an organization to continue its core activities and services despite facing operational disruptions from various sources, such as cyber-attacks, natural disasters, or technological failures.
 This concept extends beyond traditional risk management; it requires a comprehensive approach that protects physical and financial assets and ensures the continuity of critical business functions.
-The operational resilience framework helps in setting up the necessary processes and systems to enhance the firm's capacity to operate under duress, minimizing the impact on service delivery and customer engagement.
+The operational resilience framework helps establish the processes and systems needed to enhance the firm's capacity to operate under duress, minimizing the impact on service delivery and customer engagement.

 Key Components

-The main components of effective operational resilience practices include understanding the business's most critical operations, mapping the resources required to support these operations, and identifying potential threats to these resources.
+The main components of effective operational resilience practices include understanding the business's most critical operations, mapping the resources required to support them, and identifying potential threats to those resources.
 It also involves developing plans to mitigate these risks and to respond flexibly to various scenarios.
 Communication plans are essential, ensuring all stakeholders are informed during a disruption.
 Testing these plans regularly to ensure they are effective when needed is also a critical component.

 Benefits